-Robert Armstrong is 38 and is a handsome actor who the paparazzi and most red blooded females want a piece of.
+Robert Armstrong is 40 and is a handsome actor who the paparazzi and most red blooded females and males want a piece of.
 Originally, he thought it would be easier to only date actresses but as his career progressed he didn’t like being in, and being referred to as, one half of a celebrity couple.
 It caused friction and lead to the break up of that relationship and made him realise he needed to be with someone who wasn’t famous in any way and who could look past the characters he’s played and just see him.

 Jane Hollinger is divorced, dumped horribly by her philandering husband and not in any hurry to start dating again.
 She’s perfectly happy with her quiet life teaching family history evening classes.